Tax filing FAQ

 - Make an election to continue receiving tax statement corrections regardless of the amount of the change.

-- Choose to get a tax statement for a specific tax form, or a specific year, without making the election applicable to all of your potential corrections.
+- Choose to get a corrected tax statement under the dollar limits for a specific tax form or a specific year, without making the election applicable to all potential corrections.